becxer/pytrain/README.md

 # pytrain
-Machine Learning Library for python
+Shallow Machine Learning Library for python

 ###You can test library code with below